-(iii) Distribution Transformers and Municipal Substations
+(iv) Distribution Transformers and Municipal Substations

 Distribution voltage electricity is distributed from the terminal stations to distribution transformers that are typically located in buildings or vaults or mounted on poles or surface pads and that are used to reduce or step down voltages to utilization levels for supply to customers.
-The electricity distribution system includes approximately 60,650 distribution transformers.
-The electricity distribution system also includes 169 in-service municipal substations that are located in various parts of the City and are used to reduce or step down electricity voltage prior to delivery to distribution transformers.
+The electricity distribution system includes approximately 60,560 distribution transformers.
+The electricity distribution system also includes 167 in-service municipal substations that are located in various parts of the City and are used to reduce or step down electricity voltage prior to delivery to distribution transformers.
 LDC also delivers electricity at distribution voltages directly to certain commercial and industrial customers that own their own substations.

-(iv) Wires
+(v) Wires

-LDC distributes electricity through a network comprised of an overhead circuit of approximately 15,100 kilometres supported by approximately 174,700 poles and an underground circuit of approximately 10,800 kilometres.
+LDC distributes electricity through a network comprised of an overhead circuit of approximately 15,000 kilometres supported by approximately 175,400 poles and an underground circuit of approximately 11,200 kilometres.

-(v) Metering
+(vi) Metering